vesaqilerxhiu/movie-website/README.md

 # movie-website
-This project is an dynamic platform designed for movie enthusiasts.
+This project is a dynamic platform designed for movie enthusiasts.
 It allows users to explore, search, and access detailed information about their favorite films, all presented through a modern and user-friendly interface.

 ## Live Demo 🌐
 You can explore the live version of this project here: